N-trans sandpit 2: Recognising & Developing Impact in Medical Research - Faculty of Medicine & Health Sciences

 Sandpit 2: the impact of medical research

-The sandpit will be a forum for discussion on translational research with a particular focus on the socio-economic and academic impact of research.
-The sandpit will be streamed live via Microsoft Teams.
+The session will be a forum for discussion of impact of translational research with a particular focus on presentation of research to a lay audience.

 Process: